AlvaroPica/Energy_Demand_Forecasting/README.md

 - https://goo.gl/Xk8rE4
 - This GitHUB repository under the name: "Master_Thesis_Alvaro_Picatoste"

-The structure of the R programm is detailed in the file named "Programstructure"
+The structure of the R programm is detailed below:

+-> Main.R

+  This file is meant for fullfilling objective O1.
+For more details download PDF file.

+-> totalconsumption.R

+  This file tackles Objective O2.
+It pre-processes the data before applying any algorithm.

+  -> workingcalendar.R : Specific building calendar to differentiate between day categories.
+  -> weathertotal : Local Temperatures measured by on-site meter.

+ -> ann.R ; rf.
+R; knn.R

+ Scripts for creating the ML models to predict the energy consumption.
+Normalization and Dummy variables are considered in each of these    scripts.

+-> gatherresults.R; thesisfunctions.R

+ Scripts to define the variables and the way to present the results.

+For more information please read the PDF file with the extended report.